Hunting Pits on Jyppyrä Hill

 - The exhibition and the grounds of the Fell Lapland Visitor Centre can be accessed by wheelchair.

-- There is also a toilet for the disabled at the Visitor Centre.
+- There is also an accessible toilet at the Visitor Centre.